 The first head of MLB's Department of Investigations worked with the New York City Police Department for 23 years and retired as a deputy chief of police before becoming the head of security operations and then investigations.

+MLB investigators are typically former police officers or detectives who have experience working in law enforcement and investigations.
 Specific training in criminal, internal affairs, and background investigations will be helpful for anyone hoping to land an investigative job with MLB.

 Job Growth and Salary Outlook for MLB Investigators

 MLB investigators work under the Vice President for Investigations as employees of Major League Baseball, as opposed to independent contractors.
 Investigators work full time and may earn between $60,00 and $90,000 annually.